-I was inspired by a beautiful beaded chandelier I saw on Anthropologie, but I wasn't sure the colors would be right for my space.
+I fell in love with a beautiful beaded chandelier that I saw on Pottery Barn, but it was a tad pricey.
 So, I decided to make my own!
 Yes, it includes more than 3,500 hand-strung beads, but don't let that scare you off.
 It really wasn't hard to do at all - just tedious.
 I did a few strands a day to break it up, so it wasn't too time consuming.
-See below for step-by-step instructions.
+See below for step-by-step instructions to make your own Pottery Barn inspired chandelier.

 2 Lamp Shade Ring Sets I used a 12" & 14"